 - In addition, you might also lose your extension or have it modified if you violate the rules.
 If you don’t follow the rules, you might end yourself having your extension modified or destroyed, as well as being fined or imprisoned. – The right to appeal remains in effect regardless of whether you own the property or not.

 What recourse does the new owner have if work is done without permission?

 - The new owner can apply to the local authority for retrospective consent.
 Where the work is fully compliant and does not breach any conservation area or listed building-related restrictions, the council may grant this consent or in some cases where the local authority is unable to confirm if the work is fully compliant, the inspector may instead confirm that they will take no further enforcement action.
 They will issue a Regularisation Certificate.

 2. An indemnity policy

-However having the insurance does not change the fact that the safety of the building may be in question.
+However, having the insurance does not change the fact that the safety of the building may be in question.
 It will not cover you for general costs or losses resulting from any defects in the property.
 If the previous owner had permission refused by the local authority to carry out the works to the property, the insurance will be invalid.
-The adjustments made to the property may only be covered by the indemnity insurance if they are over a year old.
-If the local council are informed that you do not have a completion certificate for the works, the policy will be invalid.
+An indemnity policy only covers repairs older than one year.
+If you do not provide a completion certificate for the work, the insurance policy will not be valid.

-For expert assistance regarding buying a new home contact email@example.com or WhatsApp us on 07583452230 and we can connect you to the right professional.
-Visit www.bizlawuk.co.uk to find out more about how we can help you with our other services.
-If you find this information useful, please follow our social media platforms, like and share.
+For expert assistance regarding buying a new home contact email@example.com or WhatsApp us on 07583452230 and we can connect you to the right property law professional.
+Visit https://www.bizlawuk.co.uk to find out more about how we can help you with our other business services, check our 5-star testimonials and watch our Youtube channel or listen to our podcasts.
+If you find this information useful, please follow our social media platforms, like, and share.